Free Excel Hacks and Templates for New Business Owners

 Here are my favorite ways to use spreadsheets for financial management:

-Income and expense tracking
+Income and business expense trackers

 - Payee (who you paid or who paid you)